BlueM/Tree/README.markdown

 Author & License
 =================
-This code was written by Carsten Blüm (www.bluem.net) and licensed under the BSD 2-Clause license.
+This code was written by Carsten Blüm (http://www.bluem.net), extended by Esolitos (https://esolitos.com) and licensed under the BSD 2-Clause license.